gregm123456/ollama_ax650_pi/performance_evaluation/overlay_implementation/UNDO.md

 Notes
 - Paths in this repo's scripts target `/boot/firmware/` as the boot partition.
 When mounted under `/mnt/target`, these paths become `/mnt/target/boot/firmware/`.
-- The staged overlay file name is `cma-128mb.dtbo` and the DTS name is `cma-128mb.dts` (source kept in the repo).
+- The staged overlay file names are `cma-128mb.dtbo`, `cma-16mb.dtbo`, or `cma-test-16m.dtbo` (sources kept in the repo).
 Scripts also create backups with `.bak` suffixes; this file shows how to restore them.
 - These commands must be run on the recovery system (not the broken system), with the target filesystem mounted read-write.

 Preparation: identify the target device and mount point